begavett/CoCA/CoCA_Manual.md

 ## Scoring

-- Global:
+- Global
   - 0 = for no similarity or pointing out differences
   - 1 = concrete response
   - 2 = abstract response
-- Process (Giovanetti et al., 2001):
+- Process ((Giovannetti et al., 2001))[https://doi.org/10.1093/arclin/16.6.547]
-  - In set errors:
+  - In set errors
     - Vague response: provision of a superordinate, but superficial categorical response (e.g., dog – lion: ‘‘they eat’’)
     - Subordinate response: provision of responses that relate to shared concrete traits (e.g., orange - banana: they have skin) or specific properties about the items that may not be correct in all instances (e.g., boat-car: they have motors)
-  - Out of set errors:
+  - Out of set errors
     - One object response: provision of a response that only addresses one word from the pair (e.g., train-bicycle: one is faster than the other)
     - Juxtaposition responses: provision of a response that describes the interaction of one member of the word pair with the other (e.g., cat-mouse: the cat can eat the mouse)
     - Different responses: provision of a response that accurately describes how the two words of the pair are different (e.g., tongue-nose: you smell with your nose and taste with your tongue).

 # 12. Number Symbol Matching Test